Book Your Room

 Omit unnecessary detail and ornate, gratuitous graphics.
 Tables of raw data are NOT as informative or appealing as graphs, and the numbers are not remembered when your viewers walk away; save such archival information for handouts.
 Provide each figure with a legend stating a clear, concise message in large type, at least 3/8-inch high.
 If necessary, detailed information can be provided in smaller type below.
 Because there may be little or no text accompanying your poster, the legend should contain commentary that would normally appear in the body of a manuscript.
 It should describe the content of the figure and the conclusions derived.
 Details of the methodology should be brief and placed at the end of the legend.

 We are planning to have corkboards with a surface area of approximately 48 inches (about 122 centimeters) high and 96 inches (about 244 cm) wide.
-(When planning your poster, it may be wise to design some flexibility into it in case these dimensions change.)
 In front of the corkboard there will be a table for your papers, handouts, and business cards.
 The upper left corner of the corkboard will have your Poster ID Card.
 Please do not remove the ID card.

 In general, lay out your poster so that the information flows down in columns, rather than across in rows.
 (Imagine your viewer walking back and forth across your poster, reading it in rows like some kind of typewriter!)
 Your introduction should be placed at the upper left and your conclusion at the lower right (remember, 3/8-inch-high lettering).
 Number each part of the poster (the poster tiles) so that the vertical flow of information will be clear to all (as well as providing you with a way to check that you placed the tiles in their proper locations).
 Adding arrows to the tiles also helps to indicate this flow.